Lacrosse in Pennsylvania: 21st century

-Recent NCAA play

 Among recent highlights at the university level, the Penn State Nittany Lions men's team in 2019 was 16 and 2, was seeded number one in the 2019 NCAA tournament, becoming the first ever Pennsylvania team to get the number one NCAA seeding in Men's lacrosse and the second Pennsylvania team to make men's lacrosse Division I Final Four.
 Also in 2019.
 Grant Ament set the Division I single season record for assists in a season with 95 assists.
 In 2005, Penn State was named to the NCAA tournament after reaching number eleven in the national rankings.
 In 2006 Penn upset #3 Cornell on their way to getting an at-large berth in the NCAA tournament.

 Gettysburg has had success in Division III, regularly appearing in the top five national rankings and reaching the NCAA title games in 2001, 2002 and 2009.
 Philadelphia has hosted six NCAA Men's Lacrosse Championship tournament in Divisions I, II & III at Franklin Field and Lincoln Financial Field.
 In 2009, Villanova defeated Towson in the conference finals to gain the team's first ever NCAA tournament bid.
 In 2009 Chris Bates head coach for ten years at Drexel took the top job at Princeton.

 In 2007, Drexel upset number one ranked and defending National Champion Virginia, 11 to 10, scoring the game-winning goal with three seconds remaining.
 In 2010, Lafayette won their first six games including consecutive upsets over Navy and Bucknell reaching a national ranking of number eight.

 In 2011, for the first time, three Pennsylvania schools were represented in the 16 team NCAA tournament.
 Penn and Villanova were selected as at-large tournament picks.
 Bucknell made the tournament by virtue of an automatic qualifier, winning the Patriot league tournament, they took eventual champion Virginia to overtime before losing their first-round game.
 In 2012 Lehigh was seeded number seven in the NCAA tournament, the first seeded Pennsylvania team since Penn was seeded number four in 1988, they took Maryland to late in their first-round game losing on a Terp goal with just six seconds left.
 Lehigh also won the Patriot League title in 2013, earning an automatic bid to the NCAA tournament, where they lost to UNC.
 In 2014, Drexel played in their first NCAA tournament and also become the first Pennsylvania Division I school to win an NCAA tournament game since Penn reached the Final Four in 1988.
 Penn State has received NCAA tournament seedings, in 2017 they were the number seven seed and in 2013 Penn State received the number eight seed in the tournament.